willowservicing/willow-bingo/README.md

 **🏁 Your Challenge: Find the first winning board, then calculate its score.**

-Write a script that finds the first winning board.
-Once you have the board, calculate and return its score so that we can check if it's correct.

 To calculate the score of a board, start by finding the sum of all unmarked numbers on that board.
 Then, multiply that sum by the number that was just called when the board won.
 Return this number.

 ## The Project Setup